KusionStack/kusionstack.io/docs/user_docs/guides/prometheus/recording-and-alerting.md

 # Recording and Alerting

-The Prometheus Operator provides Kubernetes native deployment and management of Prometheus and related monitoring components.
-The purpose of this project is to simplify and automate the configuration of a Prometheus-based monitoring stack for Kubernetes clusters.

-The Prometheus operator includes, but is not limited to, the following features:

-- Kubernetes Custom Resources: Use Kubernetes custom resources to deploy and manage Prometheus, Alertmanager, and related components.
-- Simplified Deployment Configuration: Configure the fundamentals of Prometheus like versions, persistence, retention policies, and replicas from a native Kubernetes resource.
-- Prometheus Target Configuration: Automatically generate monitoring target configurations based on familiar Kubernetes label queries; no need to learn a Prometheus-specific configuration language.
+This guide will show you how to set up an Alertmanager cluster integrating with a Prometheus instance based on Prometheus Operator, and use PromethuesRules to record metrics and push alerts.

+## Introduction

+Prometheus is an open-source system monitoring and alerting toolkit.
+It collects and stores its metrics as time series data, i.e. metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.

-The following is the architecture diagram of the Prometheus Operator:
+This diagram illustrates the architecture of Prometheus and some of its ecosystem components:

 ![](/img/docs/user_docs/guides/prometheus/structure.png)

-This guide will show you how to set up an Alertmanager cluster integrating with a Prometheus instance based on Prometheus Operator, and use PromethuesRules to record metrics and push alerts.
+Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
+It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data or generate alerts.
+Grafana or other API consumers can be used to visualize the collected data.

 ## Prerequisites